evilmog/churchofwifi.org/pages/about.md

   He will get to adding more things as he has time.

-  Don't forget about Renderma and CircuitSwans wedding August 6th 2022. <https://sites.google.com/view/circuitswan-renderman/home>
+  Don't forget about Renderman and CircuitSwans wedding August 6th 2022. <https://sites.google.com/view/circuitswan-renderman/home>
 ---
 ### Shenanigans (def)